Marcelosmbrrr/laravel-docker-setup/README.md

 # About

-This is a container setup for Laravel vanilla, Laravel with Inertia and Livewire.
+This is a container setup for any version of Laravel vanilla, Laravel with Inertia and Livewire.

 # Production